skeffington/Promin-tools/README.md

 * _Proteome_disorder.txt: Gives the position in the background proteome proteins of each disordered region.
 Data used in figure 4.
 * _positions.txt: Gives the positions of all compositionally biased regions in the POI protein set, including the residues that are biased and the inverse of the binomial p-value for the bias.
 * _protcount.txt: For each type of compositional bias (amino acid or group of amino acids), gives the count of proteins in the POI set containing this bias.
 Data used in figure 2.
 * _Rscript.R : The R script that generated the html output.
 This can be used as a basis to produce your own custom figures and plots in R
+* _protsummary.txt: This provides a protein-wise summary of the key information outputted by Sequence Properties Analyzer

 #### Software used by the Sequence Properties Analyzer